2023 Best Business Bachelor's Degree Schools in Missouri

 Our rankings named Washington University in St Louis the best school in Missouri for business students working on their bachelor’s degree.

 The average tuition and fees at WUSTL is $58,866.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-On average, bachelor’s degree students take out $18,648 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $18,648 in student loans.

-Depending on your major, you may be able to take online classes at Mizzou.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 94% took at least some of their classes online.
+If you are interested in distance education, be sure to check with the school since WUSTL does offer online classes for certain majors.
+Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 98% took at least some of their classes online.

 The excellent bachelor’s degree programs at Maryville University of Saint Louis helped the school earn the #3 place on this year’s ranking of the best business schools in Missouri.